-Aust Ch Swedish import Isotop's Joyride (Jenna) is now retired.
+Aust Ch Swedish import Isotop's Joyride (Jenna) has passed over, she is missed.
 She was Best of Breed at the Perth Royal Show in 2005.
-An absolute sweetie she loves everyone and everyone loves her.
+An absolute sweetie she loved everyone and everyone loves her.

-Ausbed Bedlington Terriers live in Western Australia, Victoria, NSW, Canberra, South Australia, Queensland, New Zealand (NZ Ch Ausbed Traveller CDX) We are sad to report that Fin Ch Ausbed Alcheringa has crossed the Rainbow Bridge as the resut of a road accident.
+Ausbed Bedlington Terriers have lived in Western Australia, Victoria, NSW, Canberra, South Australia, Queensland, New Zealand (NZ Ch Ausbed Traveller CDX) and England.
+We are sad to report that Fin Ch Ausbed Alcheringa has crossed the Rainbow Bridge as the resut of a road accident.

 Health: My first Bedlington Terrier had Copper Toxicosis (and was never bred from), this convinced me that health is most important.
 This is why my dogs have been tested by Vetgen in the USA (tested clear 1/1 ) and were the first Australian dogs to be tested in the UK with what was supposed to be the definitive gene test.
 My dogs are normal i.e. no deletions in either copy of the MURR1 gene.
 However the effectiveness of this test is in dispute.
 VetGen has recently added to their test and now they also test for a deletion as well as the allele marker, fortunately my dogs show no deletions.
 The results of dogs I have had liver biopsied are encouraging as none have been affected.
 Fortunately for the breed more research is happening, as there have been anomolies, because of this I test all puppies.
 It would appear that a conclusive test is getting closer as the other mutant genes have been identified.

-Prior to mating I also test the prospective parents for congenital and non-congenital eye diseases, fortunately none have been affected.
+Prior to mating I may test the prospective parents for congenital and non-congenital eye diseases, fortunately none have been affected.

 Temperament: the Bedlington only looks delicate, I like to think of them as a lap dog with attitude.
 Adoringly affectionate with their owners, they are initially aloof to newcomers to see if they warrant attention.
 If a Bedlington likes you he is not shy in demonstrating it.
 They are loyal to their owners who they consider to be the centre of their universe.
 They can be stubborn so I recommend obedience training, puppy pre-school is good as long as the other dogs are about the same size.
 Bedlington pups are not as "full-on" as some other breeds and can be overwhelmed by boisterous pups.
 Bedlingtons are not as well known as other breeds and not all trainers understand the sensitivity of the breed.